pivotal-cf/docs-pks/nsxt-policy-api-considerations.hbs.md

 The NSX Policy API is the next-generation interface for integrating with the NSX networking and security framework.

-In addition to supporting the NSX Management API, TKGI supports using the NSX Policy API to deploy {{  vars.product }} on vSphere.
+In addition to supporting the NSX Management API, {{ vars.product_short }} supports using the NSX Policy API to deploy {{  vars.product }} on vSphere.

-If you are planning on using the NSX Policy API, keep in mind that only new deployments of TKGI are supported.
-You cannot configure an existing installation of TKGI to use the NSX Policy API.
+If you are planning on using the NSX Policy API, keep in mind that only new deployments of {{ vars.product_short }} are supported.
+You cannot configure an existing installation of {{ vars.product_short }} to use the NSX Policy API.

-In addition, while all TKGI functionality is supported in both NSX modes, Policy and Management, there are some differences to be aware of when configuring NSX objects for TKGI, and when configuring the BOSH and TKGI tiles.
+In addition, while all {{ vars.product_short }} functionality is supported in both NSX modes, Policy and Management, there are some differences to be aware of when configuring NSX objects for {{ vars.product_short }}, and when configuring the BOSH and {{ vars.product_short }} tiles.
 These differences are described in more detail below.

 ## <a id='nsxt-policy-versions'></a>NSX Versions

-To use the NSX Policy API with your TKGI installation, you must use a supported NSX version.
+To use the NSX Policy API with your {{ vars.product_short }} installation, you must use a supported NSX version.
 Refer to the [Release Notes](./release-notes.html).

 ## <a id='nsxt-policy-toplogy'></a>NSX Deployment Topologies